Loading. Please Wait

 A new 200 watts per channel stereo power amplifier using a unique hybrid design, this high quality power amp provides immense power from a very compact chassis.
-An ideal match with Stream XP or Pre DAC models.

 Cyrus’ new Stereo 200 power amplifier is the first hybrid power amplifier to be launched from this new platform.
 By "hybrid" we mean it incorporates a traditional Cyrus power supply design with a low noise toroidal transformer, married with a new, high power, class D output device.
 This combination provides enormous continuous power and superb dynamics.

 The unit offers fully balanced XLR inputs that offer the best noise immunity when connecting to a unit with a balanced output.
 Standard RCA type connectors are also available for preamps that only have unbalanced outputs.